-Not only do most online audiences NOT read, but they also scan in a very interesting fashion that sembles a letter of the alphabet.
+Not only do most online audiences NOT read, but they also scan in an exciting fashion that sembles a letter of the alphabet.

-According to the Nielsen Normal group, many scan in an “F” pattern.
+According to the Nielsen Normal group, many scans in an “F” pattern.

 Meaning, many users begin by reading across the page to absorb the first couple of sentences.
-If they aren't immediately captured by the text, they will jump down the page and sample more of the text from left to right.
+If the text doesn't immediately capture them, they will jump down the page and sample more of the text from left to right.

 But, they also become more discriminating as they do.
 If their eyes don't pick out the most important samples from the page, they are less likely to continue reading.